Cyrus R. Vance, Jr., has served as the District Attorney of New York County since January 1, 2010.

 Since assuming office, Mr. Vance has become a national leader in developing innovative approaches to tackling 21st century crimes, including identity theft, cybercrime, white-collar fraud, hate crimes, and terrorism.
 He has dismantled several major domestic and international cybercrime and identity theft operations, and earned the first convictions of individuals on State terror charges in New York State Court.

 Internally, Mr. Vance has also modernized the Manhattan District Attorney’s Office by reorganizing its resources and creating new specialized bureaus and units, including the Crime Strategies Unit (CSU), which analyzes data to identify the leading crime drivers, the Conviction Integrity Unit (CIU), which addresses claims of actual innocence and prevents wrongful convictions from occurring, and the Violent Criminal Enterprises Unit (VCEU), which has systematically worked to reduce gun and gang violence using data-driven prosecution strategies.

 Mr. Vance serves as co-chair of the New York State Permanent Commission on Sentencing and is a member of District Attorneys Association of the State of New York.
 He co-founded Prosecutors Against Gun Violence an independent, non-partisan coalition working toward prosecutorial and policy solutions to the national public emergency of gun violence, and established the Global Cyber Alliance, an international non-profit dedicated to cyber-prevention.

-DA Vance was born and raised in Manhattan, and is a graduate of Yale University and Georgetown University Law Center.
-He and his wife live on the Upper West Side, and have two grown children.
+Mr. Vance was born and raised in Manhattan, and is a graduate of Yale University and Georgetown University Law Center.
+He and his wife, Peggy McDonnell, currently reside on the West Side and have two grown children.